naqeeb108/naqeeb108/README.md

 - A passionate iOS Developer with 4 plus years of experience
 - Talks about Swift, SwiftUI, Data Structures and Algorithms and operating systems
 - Love solving coding challenges
-- Interested learning Backend and Blockchain Development
+- Interested in learning Backend and Blockchain Development
 - Personal website [link](https://www.naqeeb-ahmed.com)

 <br>